html-css-js-python/GPU12864/README.md

 ## Available Commands

+The API is function-based rather than object-oriented.

+> Functions, yes, functions. **Because yes**.
+>
+> It was simpler to implement this way. :P

 | Command                                                                                     | Function                                                     |
 | ------------------------------------------------------------------------------------------- | ------------------------------------------------------------ |
 | `gpuBegin()`                                                                                | Begins communication between CPU and GPU (takes about 1.2 s) |